Hand Tools & Measurement

 Common traps on the test

 Screwdriver types are a favorite test target.
-Phillips is cross-shaped and designed to cam out at a set torque (prevents over-driving in assembly lines).
-Torx has a 6-point star profile and won't cam out — preferred where precision torque matters.
+Phillips is cross-shaped and tends to cam out under high torque (which limits over-driving on assembly lines).
+Torx has a 6-point star profile and won't cam out, preferred where precision torque matters.
 Flathead (slotted) is the oldest pattern and prone to slipping.

 Practice approach